OwenMichuda/Road-Network-Analysis/DEVELOPMENT.md

 - Preliminary test cases created.
 - Vertex file created.
 ### 12/9
-- Started work on BFS and A* methods.
+- Completed intial BFS and A* methods.
-- Continued work on test cases
+- Continued work on test cases.
+- Created new constructor in Graph class that takes two csv files and makes a graph out of them